Simple Tips For Sump Pump Maintenance.

 Five inches of rain on your roof can equal 8,715 gallons of water according to USGS.
 When a sump stops pumping that means a typical 900-square foot basement with water one foot deep equals about 6,500 gallons.

 - Visual sump pump check.
-Especially true during persistent rainfall.
-Check pump motor.
+Especially true during persistent rainfall if your basement is remodeled.

 - Float switch – is it unobstructed, moves freely?

-- Battery backup pump – check water level a few times a year.
-Batteries can last 2 to 3 years, some longer.
-Change as directed by the manufacturer.
+- Battery backup pump.
+Power goes out and the sump pump stops.
+That’s why a battery back up pump is great insurance.
+Check battery water level a few times a year.
+Batteries can last 2 to 5 years.
+Change as directed by the manufacturer for added insurance.

 PDM stands against cutting corners when it comes to water damage.
-If you have a question call the PDM Clean Team for expert pump service.
-We’ve offered honest answers since 1885.
-Learn more about PDM sump pump service.
+If you have a question call the PDM Clean Team for knowledgeable sump pump maintenance, repair and replacement service since 1885.